The Pop Hits

-The Pop Hits is the third greatest hits compilation album by Swedish pop duo Roxette, released on 24 March 2003 by Roxette Recordings and Capitol Records.
+The Pop Hits is a compilation album by Swedish duo Roxette, released on 24 March 2003 by Roxette Recordings and Capitol Records.
 It was the second in a two-part series of "best of" albums released by the duo in quick succession, and was preceded by The Ballad Hits in November 2002.
+In contrast to that collection, it contains the duo's best known uptempo songs.
 The album was not as commercially successful as its predecessor, although it did peak within the top twenty of various Scandinavian record charts.
 It was also certified gold in Brazil.

 Recording and promotion

 Per Gessle originally planned to record two new songs for The Pop Hits.
 "Opportunity Nox" was written by Gessle, and first recorded at his Tits & Ass Studios in Halmstad on 4 March 2002.
 Recording later took place at EMI Studios in Stockholm in October 2002, a month after vocalist Marie Fredriksson's diagnosis of a brain tumour.
 Due to her illness, the track features very little of Fredriksson's vocals.
 Her illness also affected the recording of another song intended to appear on the compilation: "I Like It Like That", which Gessle said "was never recorded because Marie got ill, so there was no chance to record it."
 The track later appeared on Gessle's 2005 album Son of a Plumber.
 Instead, the compilation concludes with "Little Miss Sorrow", a re-recording of an outtake from the duo's 1999 album Have a Nice Day.
 "Opportunity Nox" was issued as the compilation's first and only single on 25 February 2003, with an animated music video for the song being directed by Jonas Åkerlund and Kristoffer Diös.

 Limited edition units of the compilation contained a bonus EP of three more previously unreleased recordings, along with a song which had previously been released as a b-side on their 1999 single "Stars", "Better Off on Her Own".
 The EP also included another Have a Nice Day outtake, "Makin' Love to You", which was recorded in January and February 1998.
 A further two outtakes from the sessions of their 2001 album Room Service are also featured.
 "Stupid" had originally appeared as the album opener on Per Gessle's 1997 solo album The World According to Gessle, and appears on this album in a slightly re-recorded (in November 2000) form, while "Bla Bla Bla Bla Bla (You Broke My Heart)" was recorded January 2000.